sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>systemd</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : System and Service Manager
+Short desc    : System and Service Manager
 URL          : https://www.freedesktop.org/wiki/Software/systemd
-Лицензия     : LGPLv2+ and MIT and GPLv2+
+License      : LGPLv2+ and MIT and GPLv2+
-Описание     : systemd is a system and service manager that runs as PID 1 and starts
+Descript     : systemd is a system and service manager that runs as PID 1 and starts
              : the rest of the system.
 It provides aggressive parallelization
              : capabilities, uses socket and D-Bus activation for starting services,
              : offers on-demand starting of daemons, keeps track of processes using